rotemad/TheElephant/README.md

 Once the provisioning ends, you will get the following output:

  - The *public* IP addresses of the bastion servers
- - The *private* IP address of the Jenkins Master and Workers
+ - The *private* IP addresses of the Jenkins Master and Workers
  - The *private* IP addresses of the Consul servers

 A general certificate `gen_key.pem` will be generated during the provisioning which can be used to login to all the hosts.